-George serves on the local non-profit organization Wildomar Community Council as a Director and he was one of 12 directors on the Wildomar Incorporation Now committee that was instrumental in educating the community on cityhood.
+George served on the local non-profit organization Wildomar Community Council as a Director and he was one of 12 directors on the Wildomar Incorporation Now committee that was instrumental in educating the community on cityhood.

 He was also a Director on the Wildomar Parks Committee and worked tirelessly for over six years to re-open our three local parks for the community.
 He believes that our local and regional trails are resources that are needed for both economic development and

 recreation for the area and was an original member and is a current member of Wildomar Multi-Use Trails Association.
 He also served as the Wildomar Chamber of Commerce Director in 2002.

 EXPERIENCE COUNTS - George is "The People's Choice" and serves not only his district but also the entire valley.
 "How better to

 use my knowledge and education than to serve my community?"